-In conjunction with IFRS financial and other financial indicators, MAF Properties relies on non-GAAP profitability measures together with statistical and operating key performance indicators to achieve its business unit and corporate goals.
+In conjunction with IFRS financial and other financial indicators, Majid Al Futtaim Properties relies on non-GAAP profitability measures together with statistical and operating key performance indicators to achieve its business unit and corporate goals.
 These non-GAAP financial measures are used to supplement IFRS reporting in order to align business reporting with operating performance:

-- Management Revenue: Statutory reported revenues are adjusted to exclude the impacts of noncash IAS17 lease accounting impacts, and include the Group's proportionate share of strategic equity investments or joint ventures revenues. - Business unit EBITDA: This key reporting measure includes: (i) all revenues and expenses for assets managed by the business unit, including the proportionate share of strategic equity investments or joint ventures, and management fees but excluding all finance costs, taxes, depreciation, amortisation and impairment charges and fair value changes; and (ii) all business unit overhead expenses. - MAF Properties EBITDA: This is considered to be the key measure of the Group's operating performance and cash generation.
-It is defined as the aggregate of business unit EBITDA less corporate support overhead expenses, and excludes all finance costs, taxes, depreciation, amortisation, impairment charges and fair value changes. - Business unit Operating Profit: This business unit financial measure is defined as business unit EBITDA after impacts of gross asset fair value changes (irrespective of IAS16 or IAS40 classification) and includes non-cash charges such as depreciation, amortisation, impairment and asset write-offs. - Management Net Profit: This corporate measure is defined as the aggregate of the business unit's operating profit adjusted for accounting impacts of non-strategic equity investments, gain or loss on disposal of assets, gain or loss on foreign exchange, net finance costs, income or deferred tax charges and accounting impacts of minority (non-controlling) interest.
+- Management Revenue: Statutory reported revenues are adjusted to exclude the non-cash IAS17 lease accounting impacts, revenue from leisure and entertainment units and include the consolidated revenues of managed equity investments or joint ventures revenues and various other adjustments. - Business unit EBITDA: This key reporting measure includes the consolidated results of managed equity investments or joint ventures and excludes the results of leisure and entertainment units and is defined as all business unit revenues and operating expenses before finance charges, taxes, depreciation, amortisation, impairment charges and fair value changes. - Majid Al Futtaim Properties EBITDA: This is considered to be the key measure of the Group's operating performance and cash generation.
+It is defined as the aggregate of business unit EBITDA less corporate centre expenses before finance charges, taxes, depreciation, amortisation, impairment charges, fair value changes, share of losses from joint ventures and associate, IAS 17 lease adjustments, foreign exchange gains/(losses), capital expenditure write-offs and loss on disposal of subsidiaries. - Business unit Operating Profit: This business unit financial measure is defined as business unit EBITDA after impacts of gross asset fair value changes (irrespective of IAS16 or IAS40 classification); non-cash charges such as depreciation, amortisation, impairment and asset writeoffs; the Group's share in non-managed equity investments' or joint ventures' net profit or loss; minority share of managed equity investments' or joint ventures' net profit or loss; and any gains or losses on asset disposals. - Management Net Profit: This corporate measure is defined as the aggregate of the business unit's operating profit after finance charges, foreign exchange gains or losses and taxes.